Bangladesh International School, Dammam: Online campus

 The school executives launched a web portal to help the students get lecture notes, worksheets, and other necessary academic materials.
 It is also possible to see the examination marks and the report cards of the students.
-The system is managed by the system's admin, Mr. Imran.
+The system is managed by the system's admin, Mr. Imran Shahid.
 The web portal was published along with a new website in 2016.

 Hosting of Cambridge International Examinations

-Bangladesh International School Dammam has been hosting IGCSE and AS/A Level Cambridge International Examinations and has been a Cambridge Affiliate school since 2015.
+BISD has been hosting IGCSE and AS/A Level Cambridge International Examinations and has been a Cambridge Affiliate school since 2015.
 It is an official IELTS test and training center and also hosts Cambridge primary and upper secondary checkpoint exams.

 Since March 2024, the school is also an approved Pearson Edexcel examinations center, hosting IGCSE, A Levels, iPrimary and iLower Secondary exams.

 Achievements

 Inter-school achievements

-In 2016, BISD participated in the Interschool Speech Competition along with Inspire Academy, Manarat, and other Dammam-based schools.
+In 2016, BISD participated in the Inter-school Speech Competition along with Inspire International Academy, Manarat Al Dammam National Schools, and other Dammam-based schools.
 BISD came in second place, secured by a Grade IX pupil.

 IGCSE exams

-At the 2006 British Council annual awards ceremony, Muhammad Ehsanul Hoque was honored for achieving first place in mathematics and economics at A Level.
-Akil Muhammad Habibullah was ranked first in chemistry at O Level.
+At the 2006 British Council annual awards ceremony, Muhammad Ehsanul Hoque received awards for first place in A-Level mathematics and economics, while Akil Muhammad Habibullah ranked first in O-Level chemistry.
+During the May 2007 graduation ceremony, it was noted that the student body achieved a 100 percent passing rate in their final examinations for the 2006 academic year.

-At the graduation ceremony in May 2007, Arab News announced in 2006 the school had a 100 percent success rate for students in their final examinations.
+At the graduation ceremony in May 2007, Arab News announced that in 2006 the school had a 100 percent success rate for students in their final examinations.

-In 2011, Fahim Abdullah, who had been a pupil at the school since 2000, got top marks in the IGCSE and GCE A Levels and received three awards: Top in the World in Additional Mathematics and Mathematics (without coursework), and Top in Dammam in Physics in International General Certificate of Secondary Education examination.